nanderstabel/iota/crates/iota-grpc-api/README.md

 - **gRPC API:** Indexer receives checkpoints as a real-time stream from the node.

 > **Note:**
-> The gRPC API supports streaming checkpoints, but DOES NOT provide endpoints for fetching metadata such as the current epoch or the first checkpoint sequence number of an epoch.
-Handling epoch boundaries or resets must be implemented by the client, if needed, by inspecting the streamed checkpoint data.
-See the modified `crates/iota-data-ingestions/src/main.rs` for more details.
+> The gRPC API now provides an endpoint for querying the first checkpoint of a given epoch (`GetEpochFirstCheckpointSequenceNumber`), making robust reset and epoch boundary handling possible for clients.
+Handling epoch boundaries or resets can be implemented by the client by inspecting the streamed checkpoint data or by using this endpoint.

 ## Usage